 Our school psychologists provide assessment of students to determine special education eligibility, assist with student behavior, and provide IEP-related counseling.
-School-based mental health services focus on support services in small groups and, as needed, on an individual basis.
-Psychologists and mental health staff work together with site administrators and staff to complete suicide or threat risk assessments and provide crisis counseling.
+School-based mental health services, provided by clinically trained and licensed/registered by the CA Board of Behavioral Sciences, focus on support services universally for all students, within small groups and, as needed, on an individual basis.
+Psychologists and mental health staff work together with site administrators and staff to complete suicide or threat risk assessments and provide crisis counseling when needed.
 For more information, contact the school administrator(s).

 For students, parents and guardians wishing to access mental health resources on campus or in the community, please contact the school site administrator, psychologist or a mental health staff member.
-Resource lists are available from staff and on the district and school websites (EC 49428).
+Resource lists are available from staff and on the district and school websites, as well as on ParentSquare.
+(EC 49428).